- What desktop SLS 3D printers are available on the market?

 Most desktop SLS 3D printers use Polyamide (PA) powdered material, also known as Nylon.
 The main PA powders available on the market are:

 - Nylon PA12

 - Nylon PA11

-Then there are composite or “charged” powders, meaning that different materials are mixed with PA material.
+Then, there are composite or “charged” powders, meaning that different materials are mixed with PA.
 The most common are the following:

 - Alumide: PA mixed with aluminum (shiny, metallic appearance)

-- Carbonamide: PA reinforced with carbon fibers (stiff and lightweight)
+- Carbonamide: PA reinforced with carbon fiber (stiff and lightweight)

-- Nylon 3200: PA filled with glass (more chemical and heat resistance than PA12)
+- Nylon 3200: PA filled with glass (more chemical and heat resistant than PA12)

 There is also PEBA 2031, a flexible, rubbery and resistant plastic powder.
-Some manufacturers produce elastic TPU powders (such as Sinterit’s Flexa Black and Flexa Grey) to 3D print shock absorbers, clothing parts, bellows, etc.
+Some manufacturers produce elastic 3D printing powders (such as Sinterit’s Flexa Black and Flexa Grey) to 3D print shock absorbers, clothing parts, bellows, etc.

 Nylon SLS 3D printing material